-The OSU Police Department is an accredited policing agency, and was initially accredited by the Oklahoma Association of Chiefs of Police (OCAP) in 1998.
-The OSU Police Department was the first agency in the State of Oklahoma to become accredited, and continues to be a leading professional organization by adhering to the best policing practices as prescribed in the accreditation standards.
-The Department's overall strength (authorized positions) is 32 sworn officers who have full enforcement and arrest authority on the OSU campus.
+The OSU Police Department is an accredited policing agency, initially accredited by the Oklahoma Association of Chiefs of Police (OCAP) in 1998.
+The first agency in the state of Oklahoma to become accredited, the OSU Police Department continues to be a leading professional organization by adhering to the best policing practices as prescribed in the accreditation standards.

+The OSU Police Department serves a community of approximately 26,000 faculty, staff and students.
+OSU is located in the city of Stillwater and covers approximately 840 square acres on the main campus, including over 180 buildings plus outlying agricultural and recreational areas.
+The department's overall strength (authorized positions) is 33 sworn officers who have full enforcement and arrest authority on the OSU campus.
 The men and women of the OSU Police Department attend the same state police basic academy as most other law enforcement agencies in Oklahoma.
-To provide the best services possible to the OSU community, OSU Police have mutual aid agreements with both Stillwater Police and Payne County Sheriff's Office, allowing for cooperation in enforcement activities.
-Most low-threat duties, such as entrance assists, SafeWalk escort program, and selected security assignments, are accomplished with student Public Service Officers.
+To provide the best services possible to the OSU community, OSU Police have mutual aid agreements with both the Stillwater Police Department and the Payne County Sheriff's Office, allowing for cooperation in enforcement activities.
+Some low-threat duties, such as entrance assists, the SafeWalk escort program, and selected security assignments, are accomplished with student public service officers.

-OSU Police officers provide a positive image to visitors and members of the campus community, whether it is providing directions, parking information, or just a friendly welcome.
-Our officers represent this University as a group of caring and professional people, intent upon enhancing a friendly community atmosphere.
+OSU police officers provide a positive image to visitors and members of the campus community, whether it is providing directions, parking information or just a friendly welcome.
+Our officers represent this university as a group of caring and professional people, intent upon enhancing a friendly community atmosphere.
 Necessary enforcement includes using alternatives to arrest when reasonable.
 Our participation in athletic and special events ensures that all aspects of planning consider the safety and security of all participants.
-OSU Police officers provide professional crowd control and traffic regulation before, during, and after such events.
+OSU police officers provide professional crowd control and traffic regulation before, during, and after such events.

-Students and staff find our office willing to share statistics, insights, and experiences as a basis for class reports or vocational interests.
-OSU Police managers seek proactive means to avoid problems and situations, whether it is suggesting added security measures, providing insight on planned activities, or using investigative analysis to assign a deterrent force.
+Students and staff find our office willing to share statistics, insights and experiences as a basis for class reports or vocational interests.
+OSU police managers seek proactive means to avoid problems and situations, whether it is suggesting additional security measures, providing insight on planned activities or using investigative analysis to determine a deterrent force.

-For the OSU Police, "service" is not just a word or a part of a catchy slogan, but a way of life.
-Services such as motorist assists, money transports, and emergency message notifications are handled routinely.
-OSU's blue emergency phone system is still being copied by other universities, although our network has been operating for over twenty-five years.
+For the OSU Police Department, service is a way of life.
+Services such as motorist assists, money transports and emergency message notifications are handled routinely.
+OSU's blue emergency phone system is still being copied by other universities, although our network has been operating for over 25 years.

-Operating under a grant from the Oklahoma Highway Safety Office, the OSU Police launched a Campus Community Alcohol Safety Effort (C-CASE) program aimed at promoting seatbelt use and educating our citizens, primarily the students, about the effects and penalties of alcohol use and abuse.
-A second positive effect of the C-CASE effort has been the strict enforcement of alcohol-related laws, which has been dramatic in getting drunk drivers off campus streets and ultimately preventing accidents.
-This program continues, in part, with emphasis on preventing underage drinking.
+OSU police provide programs aimed at promoting seatbelt use, prevention of "texting while driving" and educating our residents, primarily the students, about the effects and penalties of alcohol use and abuse.
+A positive effect of the effort has been the strict enforcement of alcohol-related laws, which has been dramatic in getting drunk drivers off campus streets and ultimately preventing accidents.
+This effort continues, in part, with an emphasis on preventing underage drinking.

-Thousands of visitors, campers, fishermen, and sightseers visit Lake Carl Blackwell and surrounding recreational areas.
-OSU Police officers provide them with friendly and proficient police protection, including lake-patrol and rescue operations on the water.
+Thousands of visitors, campers, fishermen and sightseers visit Lake Carl Blackwell and its surrounding recreational areas.
+OSU police officers provide them with friendly and proficient police protection, including lake-patrol and rescue operations on the water.
+While the OSU Police Department will respond to calls for service at Lake Carl Blackwell year-round, two officers are typically dedicated to lake patrol duty from Memorial Day weekend through Labor Day weekend.

-Overall, the OSU Police Department believes in providing proactive law enforcement and service to you, the University community.
+Overall, the OSU Police Department believes in providing proactive law enforcement and service to the university community.